Kobe Bryant: Helicopter crash

-Accident

-At 9:06 a.m.
-Pacific Standard Time on January 26, 2020, a Sikorsky S-76 helicopter departed from John Wayne Airport in Orange County, California, with nine people aboard: Bryant, his 13-year-old daughter Gianna, six family friends including John Altobelli, and the pilot, Ara Zobayan.
+At 9:06 AM on January 26, 2020, a Sikorsky S-76 helicopter departed from John Wayne Airport in Orange County, California, with nine people aboard: Bryant, his 13-year-old daughter Gianna, six family friends including John Altobelli, and the pilot, Ara Zobayan.
 The helicopter was registered to the Fillmore-based Island Express Holding Corp., according to the California Secretary of State business database.
 The group was traveling to Camarillo Airport in Ventura County for a basketball game at Mamba Sports Academy in Thousand Oaks.

-Due to light rain and fog that morning, the Los Angeles Police Department helicopters and most other air traffic were grounded.
-The flight tracker showed that the helicopter circled above Glendale, California, due to heavy air traffic in the area.
-At 9:30 a.m., Zobayan contacted the Hollywood Burbank Airport's control tower, notifying the tower of the situation, and was told he was "flying too low" to be tracked by radar.
-At that time, the helicopter experienced extreme fog and turned south towards the mountains.
-At 9:40 a.m., the helicopter climbed rapidly from 1200 to 2000 ft, flying at 161 knots.
+Due to light rain and fog that morning, Los Angeles Police Department helicopters and most other air traffic were grounded.
+The helicopter circled above Glendale, California, due to heavy air traffic.
+At 9:30, Zobayan contacted the control tower at Hollywood Burbank Airport, and was told he was flying too low to be tracked by radar.
+Amidst very heavy fog, the helicopter turned south towards the mountains.
+At 9:40, the helicopter climbed rapidly from 1200 to 2000 ft, flying at 161 knots.

 At 9:45 a.m., the helicopter crashed into the side of a mountain in Calabasas, about 30 mi northwest of downtown Los Angeles, and began burning.
-Bryant, his daughter, and the other seven occupants were all killed on impact.
-Initial reports indicated that the helicopter crashed in the hills above Calabasas in heavy fog.
+Bryant, his daughter, and the other seven occupants were killed on impact.
 Witnesses reported hearing a helicopter struggling before crashing.

-Investigations

 On January 28, Bryant's identity was officially confirmed using fingerprints.
-The following day, the Los Angeles County Department of Medical Examiner-Coroner stated that the official cause of death for him and the eight others on the helicopter was blunt force trauma.
+The following day, the Los Angeles County Department of Medical Examiner-Coroner stated that the official cause of death was blunt force trauma.

-The Federal Aviation Administration, National Transportation Safety Board, and the FBI launched investigations into the crash.

-The cause of the crash was hard to investigate, as the helicopter was not equipped with a black box.
-Over a year after the crash, on February 9, 2021, the NTSB declared that pilot Ara Zobayan probably became disoriented after flying into thick clouds.
-The five board members also said Zobayan, who also died in the crash, ignored his training and violated federal regulations during the 40-minute flight.

-On February 28, 2023, Vanessa Bryant was awarded a $28.85 million settlement from Los Angeles County to conclude legal proceedings over graphic photos of the aftermath of the helicopter crash that were shared without the permission of the family.
-The figure includes the $15 million she was awarded from L.A.
-County in a 2022 civil trial, with "additional funds to settle potential claims from her daughters"—Natalia, 20, Bianka, 6, and Capri, 3.
-Chris Chester, a co-plaintiff who lost his 45-year-old wife and 13-year-old daughter in the crash, settled for $19.95 million.